8 Questions to Ask your SEO Agency before Hiring

 7. Do You Do Contracts?

-Most SEO’s will require you to be on a six-month contracts, this is because results take time.
-Some SEO’s do three-month contracts, as they may be more confident.
-Then, there are companies like us that do zero contracts.
+Most SEO’s will require you to be on a 6 – 12-month contracts, this is because results take time.
+Some SEO’s do three-month agreements, as they may be more confident.
+Then, there are companies like us that make zero contracts.
 This way, it is guaranteed that we will work for your money every single month.
 Either way, the choice is up to you.
 12 – month contracts can get messy, and we would not recommend doing this unless you have full confidence in the company to provide you with regular results.
 We are not saying contracts are bad.
 We just say that contracts cause a lot of messy barriers that can be avoided.

 8. What Happens When We Part Ways?

-All work done to your website is yours, so no SEO should ever threaten to take it away or lower your rankings; this will happen over time, as no SEO work is working on your site.
+All work done to your website is yours, so no SEO should ever threaten to take it away or lower your rankings; this will happen naturally over time if no SEO is being done to your site.
 A good SEO company will have you sign a contract that protects you from them having any rights to your content and website.
-If you are required to sign a contract, ensure they state the early-release contract rules from the beginning and you sign off on it.
+If you are required to sign a contract, ensure they state the early-release contract rules from the beginning, and you sign off on it.

 I hope these questions give you more confidence when approaching SEO companies.
-Remember that SEO is going to be a big majority of your marketing budget, so ensure you are giving it to the right person and they can give you a return on your investment.
+Remember that SEO is going to be a vast majority of your marketing budget, so ensure you are giving it to the right person and they can give you a return on your investment.
 SEO is unique in its format, results aren’t instant, nor guaranteed.
 However, SEO still stands as the most crucial form of online marketing you can do.